sbrigham/redux-normalized-crud/README.md

-# redux-crud
+# redux-normalized-crud
-An attempt to standardize / normalize all calls to a restful api
+An attempt to standardize restful calls within a growing redux application

+Work in progress